-When an investigation is complete, a report may be compiled summarising the evidence and setting out findings.
+When an investigation is complete, a report may be compiled summarising the evidence and setting out findings to NQBP.
+The method for documenting and reporting the finding will depend on the nature of the Disclosure.
 To the extent determined by NQBP to be appropriate, and subject to privacy and confidentiality restrictions, the Support Officer will advise the discloser of the outcome of the investigation in the manner considered appropriate in the circumstances.